History of Uruguay: Blanco collegiate executives era, 1958–66

-The end of the large global military conflicts by mid-1980s caused troubles for the country.
-Because of a decrease in demand in the world market for agricultural products, Uruguay began having economic problems, which included inflation, mass unemployment, and a steep drop in the standard of living for the workers.
-This led to student militancy and labor unrest.
+The economic crisis led to student militancy and labor unrest.
 The collective ruling council was unable to agree on harsh measures that were required to stabilize the economy.
 As the demand for Uruguay's export products plummeted, the collective leadership tried to avoid budget cuts by spending Uruguay's currency reserves and then began taking foreign loans.
-The Uruguayan peso was devalued, inflation reached 60%, and the economy was in deep crisis.
+The Uruguayan peso was devalued, and inflation increased greatly.